GlezSeoane/monoshape/README.md

 # monoshape

-Extracts a monochromatic shape in the desired color from an image.
+Extracts a monochromatic shape in the desired colour from an image.